notqmail/notqmail.org/trust.md

 "Shipping frequent small releases" means

-- Our previous release will always have been fairly recent, so we’ll remember how to do it carefully
+- Our previous release will always have been fairly recent, so we'll remember how to do it carefully
-- Our next release is always fairly soon, so we’ll design and review a little extra carefully
+- Our next release is always fairly soon, so we'll design and review a little extra carefully
 - Any given release contains relatively few changes, so our users can probably vet them a little extra carefully

 None of us can hold in mind all simultaneous details the way it seems DJB must have.
 As a community, though, we might manage to make very few terrible mistakes that survive for long.